Degrees and Programs

 The graduate of the baccalaureate program in nursing is expected to

-- Demonstrate critical thinking to integrate knowledge from nursing, biological and behavioral sciences, and the humanities in planning, implementing, and evaluating nursing care.
+1. Demonstrate critical thinking to integrate knowledge from nursing, biological and behavioral sciences, and the humanities in assessing, planning, implementing, and evaluating nursing care.

-- Apply critical thinking and clinical judgment within a problem-solving process to meet the health care needs of individuals, families, aggregates, and communities in a variety of settings.
+2. Apply critical thinking and clinical judgment within a problem solving process to safely meet the health care needs of individuals, families, aggregates, populations, and communities in a variety of settings.

-- Participate in the delivery of health care through case management, interprofessional collaboration, delegation, supervision, coordination, and consultation.
+4. Participate in the delivery of health care through inter-professional collaboration, delegation, coordination, case management, and consultation.

-- Participate in nursing and interprofessional efforts to improve the delivery of high-quality, safe and culturally competent health care to diverse individuals, families, aggregates, and communities.
+5. Participate in nursing and inter-professional efforts to improve the delivery of high quality, safe and culturally sensitive health care to diverse individuals, families, aggregates, populations, and communities.

-- Analyze health policy and its effects on diverse individuals, families, aggregates, communities, and health agencies.
+8. Analyze health policy and its effects on diverse individuals, families, aggregates, populations, communities, and health agencies.

 Applicability of Certain Courses